spectrocloud/librarium/styleguide/spectro-cloud-style-guide.md

 ### Directional Language

-Avoid directing the user to previous parts of the document, if possible.
+Avoid directing the user to a previous part of the document.
 Ideally, the user should be directed to content following the text.
-By avoiding forcing the reader to scroll back, you improve the user experience.
+By avoiding backtracking, or forcing the reader to scroll back, you improve the user experience.

 | Good  ✅                                                         |  Bad ❌                                                              |
 |-------------------------------------------------------------------------|-----------------------------------------------------------------------------|